crypto-org-chain/chain-docs/docs/getting-started/staking.md

 ## Council Node

-Council Node is a data structure that holds state about a node responsible for transaction validation and service node whitelist management:
+Council Node is a data structure that holds state about a node responsible for transaction validation:

 ```
 pub struct CouncilNode {